The Ellie Blog

 If you answered yes to any of the questions above, then chances are your friendship has become toxic and it’s time to do something about it.

 Let’s be honest here.
 All of us have our own odd quirks and idiosyncrasies, and so do all our friends.
 Maybe you like dipping your pizza in oatmeal.
 Gross.
-But these are the things that make us unique and act as attractors when we set out to build relationships.
+But these are the things that make us unique and act as attractors when we set out to build healthy relationships.
 Yes – even the oatmeal part.

 The truth is a toxic friend has more than just the occasional odd quirk.
 Sure, we all have bad days from time to time, but a toxic friend has an uncanny way of making your day turn out bad all too often – even if it began beautifully.